cedar-policy/rfcs/text/0101-policy-store-specification.md

 #### Archive Structure

-The cjar zip archive contains the exact same directory structure as the folder format:
+The `.cjar` zip archive contains the exact same directory structure as the folder format:

 ```
 policy-store.cjar